pedz/ActiveRecordWithoutRails/README.md

 The `fd.rb` was cobbled together from various suggestions on web sites.

-This is using PostgreSQL but any database that ActiveRecord support should work.
+This is using PostgreSQL but any database that ActiveRecord supports should work.

 # Steps to use